 11. Harness the power of pauses for dramatic effect

 Schedule your stops ahead of time to make the most of them.
-Pause before or after a critical point to emphasise it or utilise it to create anticipation before presenting important information.
+Pause before or after a critical point to emphasize it or utilize it to create anticipation before presenting important information.

-Change the duration of your pauses to get different effects.
-A little pause can provide emphasis, whilst a prolonged wait might add tension or expectation.
+Change the duration of your pauses to achieve different effects.
+A short pause can provide emphasis, while a prolonged wait might add tension or expectation.

 Silence is a potent weapon for public speaking.
 Allow a few seconds of quiet to allow your audience to process vital information or to build suspense and expectation.

-To properly employ pauses, you must first practise your timing.
+To properly employ pauses, you must first practice your timing.
 Try with various pause durations and places in your speech until you discover the ideal balance for your message.

 12. Incorporate quotes and references from experts